 The walk from Keage Incline to the Silver Temple can be smashed through in little over half an hour, but taking it at a leisurely pace with photo stops and time to check out the temples it could take up a couple of hours.
 From the Silver Temple, if you hike up to and straight back down from the bonfire site, that should take in the region of 90 minutes, assuming you hang out for a bit to take pictures of the view; if you decide to hike back to Keage via the Kyoto Isshu Trail along the ridge, then you can probably plan on it being around 4 hours+ for the full round-trip hike.

 Any questions about Tetsugaku-no-michi, or the Kyoto Isshu Trail?
-Leave me a comment below!
+Leave me a comment below and I’ll get back to you.

 For more posts on Japan, click here